teuzowebdeveloper9/chatbot-csharp/readme.md

 - Creating, fetching, and deleting chat sessions
 - A .http file is included in the backend project to help understand and test API routes.

+## Unit Tests

+### UserController Tests

+The project includes unit tests for the UserController using xUnit and Moq.
+These tests ensure the correct behavior of the user registration process.

+#### Test Case: Register_DeveRetornarCreated_QuandoUsuarioEhCriado

+This test verifies that the `Register` method in the `UserController` returns a `CreatedResult` with a status code of 201 when a user is successfully created.

+**Test Setup:**

+- Uses Moq to create a mock `IUserService`
+- Creates a `CreateUserDto` with sample user data
+- Sets up the mock service to return a `User` object when `RegisterUserAsync` is called

+**Test Execution:**

+- Calls the `Register` method on the `UserController` with the sample DTO
+- Asserts that the result is a `CreatedResult`
+- Verifies that the status code of the result is 201 (Created)

+**Technologies Used:**

+- xUnit for test framework
+- Moq for mocking dependencies
+- Microsoft.AspNetCore.Mvc for controller-related types

+This test ensures that the user registration process works correctly and returns the expected result when a new user is created successfully.

 # Frontend

 - Routing and Navigation